Managing virtual networks

 Enable or disable the built-in DHCP server:

-With the DHCP server enabled, VM network interfaces will automatically be assigned IP addresses: either from allocation pools or, if there are no pools, from the network’s entire IP range.
-The DHCP server will receive the first two IP addresses from the IP pool.
-For example:
+- With the DHCP server enabled, VM network interfaces will automatically be assigned IP addresses: either from allocation pools or, if there are no pools, from the network’s entire IP range.

 - With the DHCP server disabled, VM network interfaces will still get IP addresses, but you will have to manually assign them inside VMs.